Pakistan's ex-PM Imran Khan arrested, sparking violence

 He has denounced the cases against him, which include terrorism charges, as a politically motivated plot by his successor, Prime Minister Shahbaz Sharif, saying his ouster was illegal and a Western conspiracy.
 Khan has campaigned against Sharif and demanded early elections.

-Tuesday's arrest was based on a new warrant from the National Accountability Bureau obtained last week in a separate graft case for which Khan had not been granted bail, making him vulnerable to be seized, and his lawyers have challenged the legality of the arrest.
-He is scheduled to appear at an anti-graft tribunal on Wednesday, officials said.
+Tuesday's arrest was based on a new warrant from the National Accountability Bureau obtained last week in a separate graft case for which Khan had not been granted bail.
+His lawyers challenged the legality of the arrest, but the court upheld it, although it added that Khan should not have been forcibly removed from the courtroom.
+Khan is scheduled to appear at an anti-graft tribunal on Wednesday, officials said.

 “Imran Khan has been arrested because he was being sought in a graft case,” Interior Minister Rana Sanaullah Khan told a news conference.
 He alleged Pakistan’s treasury had lost millions of dollars while Khan was in office due to illegal purchases of lands from a business tycoon.